Why is this measure so important?

 Managing childhood diabetes requires keeping sugar levels in the blood within a safe target range.
 This is done through a hemoglobin A1c test, which measures the amount of sugar in the blood.
 If the blood sugar level is too high, it can be lowered through medications and/or insulin and through lifestyle changes.

 According to the National Committee for Quality Assurance (NCQA) and the American Diabetes Association (ADA), 34% of children, adolescents and young adults with diabetes should have hemoglobin A1c blood sugar levels below 8%.

 How do we track this measure?

-We looked at the hemoglobin A1c test results for the 821 children, adolescents and young adults with diabetes who were cared for by our hospital during the first quarter of 2012 and compared our performance with the NCQA/ADA guideline.
+We looked at the hemoglobin A1c test results for the 1,909 children, adolescents and young adults with diabetes who were cared for by our hospital in 2013 and compared our performance with the NCQA/ADA guideline.

-In the first quarter of 2012, our performance on this measure for all age groups was better than the NCQA/ADA guideline.
+In 2013, our performance on this measure for all age groups was better than the NCQA/ADA guideline.

 How do we compare to other hospitals?

 Since not all hospitals report this information publicly, it is impossible to compare our performance to that of other children’s hospitals.
 Instead, we evaluate ourselves based on how well we meet the NCQA and ADA targets.

 A new system of mailing reminders to patients who have not been seen within the past 60 days, asking them to schedule an outpatient appointment with a member of our diabetes team, ensures more frequent follow-up visits.
 By encouraging follow-up visits on a regular basis, we can better monitor hemoglobin A1c levels and suggest additional treatments and lifestyle changes for children whose blood sugar levels are too high.